nilsiker/godam/README.md

 GODAM (**God**ot **A**sset **M**anager) is a minimal command-line tool to manage assets from the Godot Asset Library.

 The CLI aims to operate in the same way the Godot Editor downloads and installs assets from the Godot Asset Library.
 The objective is to allow developers to fully omit addons from their VCS, and keep track of them using a declarative configuration file (similar to `Cargo.toml` or `package.json`)

+> ⚠️ GODAM manages asset files on your computer that are scoped to relative paths under your Godot project folder.
+With that said, I make no guarantees I haven't made errors in my file handling logic.
+>
+> Use at your own discretion!

 ## Features ✨